sergevar/paulgrahamblog/cleaned/bronze.md

 [^7]: You need to offer especially large rewards to get great people to do tedious work.
 That's why startups always pay equity rather than just salary.

 [^8]: Buy an **old** copy from the 1940s or 50s instead of the current edition, which has been rewritten to suit present fashions.
 The original edition contained a few unPC ideas, but it's always better to read an original book, bearing in mind that it's a book from a past era, than to read a new version sanitized for your protection.

-Thanks to Bill Birch, Trevor Blackwell, Jessica Livingston, and Robert Morris for reading drafts of this.